Tanjingw/academic-kickstart1/content/authors/admin/_index.md

 highlight_name: false
 ---

-Jingwen Tan is studying in the School of economics,Henan University,research interests include <u>Policy Evaluation</u> and <u>Causal Inference</u>,often use <u>Machine Learning</u>, <u>Spatial Metrology</u>, <u>Instrumental Variables</u> and other methods for empirical analysis.
+Jingwen Tan is studying in the School of Economics,Henan University,research interests include <u>Policy Evaluation</u> and <u>Causal Inference</u>,often use <u>Machine Learning</u>, <u>Spatial Metrology</u>, <u>Instrumental Variables</u> and other methods for empirical analysis.
 At this stage, the main research is on the economic issues related to the social integration of China's migrant population and infrastructure construction.

 **Working paper**
+##Working paper

-[1] "Research on the Subjective Intention of Floating Population from the Perspective of Property Rights:Based on the 2017 Floating Population Dynamics Monitoring Survey"June 2021,SSCI under review.
+[1] "Subjective Intention of Floating Population from the Perspective of Property Rights:Based on the 2017 Floating Population Dynamics Monitoring Survey"June 2021,SSCI under review.

 [2] “Air Quality and Resident Willingness of Floating Population: An Empirical Analysis from the Perspective of Urban and Rural Dual Economy”July 2021,SSCI under review.

-[3]"Study on floating population's willingness to settle down and social integration——Empirical analysis based on disordered multi-classification logistic and PSM model."May 2021,SSCI under review.
+[3] "Floating population's willingness to settle down and social integration——Empirical analysis based on disordered multi-classification logistic and PSM model."May 2021,SSCI under review.

 **Publication**